 "As a player, I am embarrassed for our city," safety Ed Reed said.

-Denver, on the other hand, hasn't lost since Oct.
+Denver, on the other hand, appears poised to reach the postseason with confidence and momentum.
+The AFC West champions haven't lost since Oct.
 7, at New England.
-The AFC West champions, who can still capture the top seed in the conference, finish with home games against Cleveland and Kansas City.
+The Broncos, who can still capture the top seed in the conference, finish with home games against Cleveland and Kansas City.

 In the first quarter, Baltimore totaled 21 yards on 12 plays, punted three times and lost a fumble.